Back to Silas S. Brown's home page

 As we had to change our address in the middle of my wife's 'probationary' period, I assumed we'd need plenty of documents from both addresses.
 Problems we encountered:

 - In 2016 Cambridge Water merged their billing system with South Staffordshire Water, and this resulted in a new rule that only one name was allowed to appear on a household's water bills.
 Our existing account with two names was carried over, but was truncated to 30 characters, losing half of my wife's surname (which she had not changed at marriage), and their call centre operator was not authorized to work around this limitation by deleting whitespace or titles; the only change he was allowed to make was to delete her, so we stuck with the truncated surname.
-(When it came to the 2018 renewal, we found we didn't need those truncated-surname bills to make up the numbers, but this might not be the case in 2020.)
+(As it turned out, we managed to do without those truncated-surname bills for the 2018 and 2020 renewal applications---we had enough other documents---and Cambridge Water's system was fixed by 2023.)

 - But then when Ebico changed their supplier from SSE to Robin Hood Energy, the new billing system's idea of "adding my wife to the bill" was to send us an extra copy of all correspondence, but still with only my own name printed on it.
 The call centre then suggested I explain the issue in an email and attach a scan of our marriage certificate, which I did and they were able to add the second name and resend the bill within a week or so (again in 2 copies, which is unnecessary extra consumption of resources, but once they started printing my wife's name on the page I didn't dare ask for any more changes lest that gets reverted in the process).